-In NYC there are strict rules about renting out single rooms—it’s illegal unless the building fits specific requirements.
-Co-living companies that offer private rooms and shared common spaces in NYC apartments are an increasingly popular trend—but they still need to follow the rules.
+There are strict rules about renting out single rooms in New York City—it’s illegal unless the building fits specific requirements.
+Co-living companies offering private rooms and shared common spaces in NYC apartments are an increasingly popular trend—but they still need to follow the rules.

 It is illegal to rent out individual rooms in NYC unless the building has a certificate of occupancy allowing single room occupancy or SRO.
 Co-living does not fall into the SRO category.
 The rules for SROs require a building to have lots of additional safety measures in place like sprinklers, and fire doors—the types of safety measures you see in place in hotels.

 So be aware that putting locks on bedroom doors is “completely illegal,” says Sam Himmelstein, a tenant and landlord lawyer with Himmelstein, McConnell, Gribben, Donoghue and Joseph, and a Brick Underground sponsor.
 Himmelstein says exterior bedroom locks are considered a major fire hazard and the NYC Department of Buildings will issue a vacate order if they get wind of it.
 Everyone will have to move out and the landlord can face tens of thousands of dollars in fines.
 That’s what happened in Himmelstein's recent case involving a townhouse in Harlem.

 Make sure you sign a lease for an apartment, not a crowded or cramped room where you feel you don’t have a way out in a fire.
 Even better, make sure there is a “fire safety plan in your lease,” says attorney Michelle Itkowitz, founder of the Itkowitz law firm, who represents both co-living companies and tenants.

 Are you responsible for the entire rent if your roommate doesn't pay?